-Authorisation of Leases and Licences
+Authorisation of Leases, Licences and other Estates

-A lease or licence may be granted, in accordance with an express authorisation by this Plan of Management, providing the lease or licence is in accordance with the key principles of granting tenure over Crown land.
-The Crown land manager "must ensure that all leases or licences over the Crown reserve that the manager grants include a provision that requires their holders to comply with the requirements of any Plan of Management in force for the land from time to time that are relevant to the holders' use or occupation of the land" (CLM Act 2016, 3.36 (3) (c)).
+A lease, licence or other estates may be granted, in accordance with an express authorisation by this Plan of Management, providing the lease, licence or other Estates is in accordance with the key principles of granting tenure over Crown land.
+The Crown land manager "must ensure that all leases, licences or other estates over the Crown reserve that the manager grants include a provision that requires their holders to comply with the requirements of any Plan of Management in force for the land from time to time that are relevant to the holders' use or occupation of the land" (CLM Act 2016, 3.36 (3) (c)).